Tag Archives: Dumplings

 Of Makimi and dimsums at Shin Din Kha

 Sunday is a nice time to go to Manila’s Chinatown.
 It’s less crowded, there’s not much traffic, and most restaurants have room to spare.
-Some would argue it doesn’t really feel like being there in Binondo if it’s not crowded.
-But there are times when it would be nice to be able to sit down and grab a bite without wading through the crowds and waiting for a long time even for short order items on the menu.
+Some would argue it’s not Binondo if it’s not crowded but at times, it would be nice to be able to sit down and grab a bite without wading through the crowds and waiting for a long time even for short order items on the menu.
 Your happyfoodies chanced upon this panciteria, Shin Din Kha, while on a food trip with friends about two weeks ago.
 We were full at that time so we had to bypass this small restaurant.
-But a recent Sunday lunch found us wandering here again, this time with hungry tummies.
+But a recent Sunday lunch found us wandering here again, this time with hungry stomachs.